-The Morris Trophy has been awarded to 66 players since 1980.
+The Morris Trophy has been awarded to 68 players since 1980.
 Every winner of the Morris Trophy has gone on to join a professional football team.
-28 Morris Trophy winners were taken in the first round of the NFL draft, including 2016 winner Solomon Thomas who was taken with the third overall pick by the San Francisco 49ers.
-He’s the second highest drafted winner in history (1990-91 winner Steve Emtman was taken first overall in the 91 draft by the Indianapolis Colts).
-2016’s offensive winner, Isaac Asiata, was selected in the fifth round by the Miami Dolphins.
+28 Morris Trophy winners were taken in the first round of the NFL draft, including 2017 winner Vita Vea who was taken with the 12th overall pick by the Tampa Bay Buccaneers.
+Vea is the third University of Washington player to be drafted in the first round after winning the Morris Trophy.
+1990-91 winner Steve Emtman was taken first overall in the 91 draft by the Indianapolis Colts and 1991-92 winner Lincoln Kennedy was taken ninth in the 92 draft by the Atlanta Falcons.
+2017’s offensive winner, Oregon’s Tyrell Crosby, was selected in the fifth round by the Detroit Lions.

 Four Morris Trophy winners have received the ultimate honor from professional football: induction into the Pro Football Hall of Fame in Canton, Ohio.

 1982 MORRIS TROPHY WINNER BRUCE MATTHEWS FROM USC